dfsp-spirit/fsbrain/web/shiny_demo/README.md

 [rgl](https://cran.r-project.org/package=rgl), and
 [Shiny](https://shiny.posit.co).

-The app renders a subject's brain in your web browser via **WebGL** — no X11 display or GPU required on the server.
-You can rotate, zoom, and pan the 3D model and switch between three data layers:
+The app renders a subject's cortical surface in your web browser via **WebGL** — no X11 display or GPU required on the server.
+You can rotate, zoom, and pan the 3D model and switch between two morphometry data layers:

-- **Cortical Parcellation** (Desikan-Killiany atlas via `aparc`)
 - **Cortical Thickness**
 - **Sulcal Depth**

+The demo is deliberately minimal: it downloads only 6 files (~16 MB total) on first launch — 2 white surfaces and 4 morphometry overlays for a single subject.
+No fsaverage template, parcellation data, or MRI volumes are needed.
+Startup completes well within Posit Connect Cloud's 60-second timeout.

 ## Running locally